Chris Hogan – Retire Inspired

 My book review of Retire Inspired by Chris Hogan.
 This book is a financial book written by one of the Dave Ramsey’s hosts Chris Hogan.
 I tend to read most of the Ramsey family of books.
 As I get older and we had our son I seriously consider the future of retirement and also leaving a legacy behind when we/ I pass.

-A lot of the book is about the Ramsey baby steps, save a $1000 emergency fund, pay off your debt, save 3-6 months of expenses for emergency, 15% savings in retirement, School funding for kids, Pay off your mortgage early and then the last step of just building wealth and giving.
+A lot of the book is about the Dave Ramsey baby steps from The Total Money Makeover.
+Save a $1000 emergency fund, pay off your debt, save 3-6 months of expenses for emergency, 15% savings in retirement, School funding for kids, Pay off your mortgage early and then the last step of just building wealth and giving.
 I found a lot of this repetitive since I have read a couple of the Ramsey books and they all push the baby steps.
 (They do work btw, The debt snowball was fantastic)

 Chris has a R-IQ tool.
 Where you input your current annual income, what kind of lifestyle you would like at retirement, how much money you would each month for that dream and how many years until retirement.
 This is a very simplified retirement tool but I guess gives you an idea of what you should be saving monthly to hit your goal.
 For me it says we need to invest $2100 per month to hit our goal in 20 years.